chinamike65/hugo-tuolesi/content/book2/book2en.md

 The eldest disciple of Nagarjuna Bodhisattva, Chandrakirti Bodhisattva, also vowed to be a disciple of Master Tsongkhapa.

-The eldest disciple of Master Tsongkhapa, Kezhujie, is the reincarnation of the Chandrakirti Bodhisattva.
+The eldest disciple of Master Tsongkhapa, Khedrup Je, is the reincarnation of the Candrakirti Bodhisattva.

 Many practitioners know prophecies regarding Tsongkhapa are not limited to one or two lines of Buddhist scriptures, nor even to just one or two sutras.